JS-projects117/YT-Maze/README.md

 # [vidimaze.quest](https://vidimaze.quest/)

 # *About*
->This web app was made for anyone who wants to find new youtube media without recommendations influencing search results.
-A place where you can maybe find new things and even a ranking page so you can see what others have found.
+This web app was made for anyone who wants to find new youtube media without recommendations influencing search results.
+A place where you can maybe find new things and even a ranking page so you can see what others have found.<br> <br>
 The homepage art and palette were chosen with the idea that you would probably be browsing the site at night so... now you know.

 # *Tech Stack*
 - Frontend: